 WHO NEEDS CONTRACEPTIVE SERVICES?

-• The typical American woman, who wants two children, spends close to three years pregnant, postpartum or trying to become pregnant, and three decades—more than three-quarters of her reproductive life—trying to avoid pregnancy.
+- In the United States, the average desired family size is two children.
+To achieve that family size, women spend an average of about three years pregnant, postpartum or trying to become pregnant, and three decades—more than three-quarters of their reproductive lives—trying to avoid pregnancy.

-• Nearly half of all pregnancies in the United States each year—almost three million—are unintended.
-By age 45, more than half of all American women will have experienced an unintended pregnancy, and three in 10 will have had an abortion.[3,4]
+- Nearly half of all pregnancies in the United States each year—almost three million—are unintended.

-• More than half of these women (38 million) were in need of contraceptive services and supplies; that is, they were sexually active and able to become pregnant, but were not pregnant and did not wish to become pregnant.
+- There were 67 million U.S. women of reproductive age (13–44) in 2014.
+More than half of these women (38 million) were in need of contraceptive services and supplies; that is, they were sexually active and able to become pregnant, but were neither pregnant nor trying to become pregnant.

 WHO NEEDS PUBLICLY FUNDED SERVICES?